akalakheti/TFJS/README.md

 ## Files in Repo:
 1. ModelCreator.ipynb : A python notebook to train and save the keras model in .h5 form.
 It is a mnist image classifier.
-2.ModelConverter.ipynb : A python notebook to convert the .h5 model to tfjs compatible form.
+2. ModelConverter.ipynb : A python notebook to convert the .h5 model to tfjs compatible form.
 3. Index.html : HTML file to finally load the converted model in browser.

 The folders graph_model and layers_model are the folders to save the converted model.